Free rational curves on low degree hypersurfaces and the circle method: Introduction

 It should be possible to adapt our strategy to prove results about moduli spaces of genus $g$ curves on $X$.
 However, the codimension we obtain for the whole moduli space will not be any better than the codimension we can prove for the space of maps from a fixed genus $g$ curve to $X$.
 In particular the codimension will shrink as $g$ grows, so the bound obtained would only be suitable for $e$ sufficiently large with respect to $g$.

+Let $\mathcal T_X$ be the tangent bundle associated to the smooth hypersurface $X\subset \PP^{n-1}$ (as defined in \cite[p.~180]{hart}, for example).
 Our remaining result deals specifically with free curves and so we recall the definition here.
-Let $\mathcal T_X$ be the tangent bundle associated to the smooth hypersurface $X\subset \PP^{n-1}$ (as defined in \cite[p.~180]{hart}, for example).
-The following is extracted from Debarre \cite[Def.~4.5]{Debarre}.

 \begin{defi} Let $c: \mathbb P^1 \to X$ be a rational curve and let $\rho\in \ZZ$.
 We say that $c$ is $\rho$-free if $c^* \mathcal T_X \otimes \mathcal O_{\mathbb P^1}(-\rho)$ is globally generated. \end{defi}